IvelinDankov/Movie-Magic-Start-to-End/README.md

  - [X] Make 404 page in router and make there res req. router
  - [X] Details Page is very important not to forgot this about how to take _id.
  - [X] Show search in home page.
- - [ ] Now is search term and to make all search.
+ - [X] Now is search term and to make all search.
- - [ ] Make search functionality.
+ - [X] Make search functionality.
- - [ ] After making search functionality.
+ - [X] After making search functionality.
 Start to think how to make casts and cast.
+ - [X] Clear index.js with help functions extract to config folder, express, hbs & mongoose.
  - [ ] Take all new files after making search.
  - [ ] Insert Cast page.
  - [ ] Make Cast page visible.